 Meanwhile, Disney has expressed its aims to bring Disney+ to every available platform, including mobile devices and consoles like the PS4, Xbox One, and Nintendo Switch, with the streaming software built to provide the optimal viewing experience suited to each piece of hardware.
 Speaking of, 4K HDR playback will be supported by Disney+, and you'll even be able to download content to view it offline at a later time; perfect for those daily commutes to work.

 Disney+ streaming service app - will it have one?

 There’s also going to be a Disney+ streaming service app, which, interestingly, will serve five different versions to users based on their particular interests.
 “We’re going to superserve fans” of various brands, Iger said, implying that the actual window-dressing of the app - not just the content - will be different depending on what the user is interested in.

-Again, this is pretty different to most other streaming service right now, as, although each attempts to serve customised content to its users, most platforms (on app or otherwise) have a unifying look.
+This is fairly different to most other streaming service right now, as, although each one attempts to serve customised content to its users, most platforms (on app or otherwise) have a unifying look.
 You can keep up-to-date on any new announcements about the Disney+ streaming service by sign up to its mailing list.

 While you wait for Disney+, check out the best movies on Netflix to watch on the current champion of streaming services in the meantime, or play the video below for a bitesize guide to the top 10.